BjBodner/llmvit/README.md

 Language Models as Vision Transformer Backbones.
 A Python package for leveraging pretrained Language Models (LLMs) as vision transformer backbones.

+## Features
+- Use any Hugging Face transformer LLM as a vision backbone.
+- Multiple image embedding strategies, adapted to the word embeddings of the LLM.
+- Configurable and customizable vision encoders.
+- Support for QLoRA fine-tuning and mixed precision training.

 ## Installation

 ```bash